hollyroberts/uni-networks-fileserver/README.md

 A basic client/server architecture using sockets.
 Operations supported are: List files, upload file, download file, delete file.
 Failure scenarios are handled appropriately.

 ## Usage
 Port 1234 is used by default and is hardcoded to the server.
 The client can change IP/port.
+Server files are stored in ```server_files```

 * Start the server (Server.class)
 * Start the client (ClientGUI.class)